 How to Set Effective Sales Goals for Your Sales Team

-We live in a goal-oriented world: New Year’s resolutions, academic goals for the school year, personal goals to change our life around, and professional goals at the office.
+We live in a goal-oriented world: New Year’s resolutions, academic goals for the school year, personal goals to change our life around, and professional goals and sales goals at the office.
 It’s goals galore.

 With a SaaS business, you may have all kinds of business goals: increasing customer lifetime value, decreasing churn, increasing average revenue per customer, or decreasing cost per acquisition, to say nothing of your marketing campaign goals.

 But ultimately, it’s all about growth, right?
 And while “growth” can take the form of many metrics, you’re really only interested in one: sales.

 Revenue growth is the alpha and omega of business success.
 To drive growth, you need sales goals to be challenging but realistic – lofty but attainable.
 And just the right amount.
 Too few, and your sales department is unmotivated.
 Too many, and they’re overwhelmed.

 Setting concrete goals increases motivation.
 A study of Harvard students found those with a goal-oriented plan performed 30% better on average than those without one.
 The lesson of that story?
 Set goals.

 And if you fall within a certain bracket, you might want to consider setting stretch goals – or “big, hairy, audacious goals” as described in Built to Last – if you want to kick your company-wide motivation and achievement up a notch.

 Think of stretch goals as goals beyond your goals.
 They go the extra mile.
 They differ from your “regular” business goals – which are lofty but attainable small wins – in that they’re very difficult to achieve, and require a complete rethinking of how things get done.
 They’re likely possible…but extremely difficult to pull off.
 And they don’t work for everyone.